vlyubchich/funtimes/README.md

 * Mark deprecated functions as defunct. <!-- https://devguide.ropensci.org/evolution.html  -->
 * Combine functions for tail comparison into one, without dots.
 * Replace BIC argument in AR estimation with penalty, to easily switch to AIC or another penalty.
-* Improve computational efficiency of `purity` function, based on Brian Simmons's suggestions from 2019-06-12.

 # Upcoming version